-Snowy plovers bred at eight sites including Clam Beach, Eel River Wildlife Area, and Centerville Beach.
-Most young fledged from the Eel River Wildlife Area and Centerville Beach.
-Most nest failures stemmed directly or indirectly from predation, especially at Clam Beach.
-Reproductive success for RU2 remains below the estimated value needed to maintain the population.
-No plovers were detected on lower Eel River gravel bars for the fifth consecutive year (Colwell, et al 2015).
+Snowy plovers have bred at eight sites, including Clam Beach, Eel River Wildlife Area, and Centerville Beach.
+No breeding has been recorded on Eel River gravel bars since 2011.
+Based on results from 2001 - 2016, reproductive success for RU2 has remained below the estimated value needed to maintain the population (Colwell et al 2017).